 How do School Emergency Notification Systems Work?

 School emergency notification systems should be easily activated from any location and should have the ability to simultaneously alert staff, administrators and emergency responders.
 The activation of school panic buttons should not require school staff to be placed in dangerous situations.
 There a different types of panic button solutions, mobile panic button systems or school panic button app systems are emergency communication systems that are downloaded to mobile devices and are the most effective in a school environment, as most mobile phones are easily accessible by school staff during an emergency.
+There are also panic button solutions that are effective for the hotel environment and hotel legislations are in place in many states that make panic buttons a requirement.
 School panic button app systems are downloaded on the mobile devices of authorized users and are connected with the emergency school alert system and emergency dispatch centers.
 In the event of an emergency on school grounds, school panic button app systems provide the user with emergency response options, such as options to select an active assailant emergency, a medical emergency or a fire emergency.
 The location and the type of emergency are transmitted simultaneously to emergency responders and staff so that immediate action can be taken.